Bismuth: bismuth trifluoride

 - bismuth fluoride

-The bismuth in bismuth trifluoride formally is in the oxidation state 3.
+The oxidation number of bismuth in bismuth trifluoride is 3.

 - Hill system formula: Bi1F3

 - Class: fluoride

 - Colour: grey-white